Who Still Faxes in 2026? More People Than You Think

 Many state and federal courts still accept or require fax for filing documents.
 Attorneys use it for signed contracts, court orders, subpoenas, and time-sensitive correspondence where a verifiable transmission record matters.

 The legal industry values fax for one specific reason: the confirmation page.
-A fax transmission report gives you a timestamped, machine-generated record that a document was sent and received.
-In legal disputes, that record can be the difference between winning and losing.
+A fax transmission report gives you a timestamped, machine-generated transmission record.
+It does not prove that a person received, read, or processed the document.
+Filing and service rules depend on the court and jurisdiction.

 The IRS, Social Security, and Your Local DMV All Have Fax Numbers